jvstinejvng/foodandwine_clone/README.md

 ------------
 1. Sign up, log in & demo user
 2. Homepage
-3. Listing detail page
+3. Recipe detail page
-4. Create and edit a listing
+4. Create and edit a Recipe
-5. All user's reviews
+5. All user's recipes
-6. All user's listings
-7. Create a review
+7. Create, edit and delete a review

 ## **Local Server Setup**